Christine A. Merdon, PE

 Prior to her work in the private industry, Ms. Merdon was employed by the White House Military Office as a project manager responsible for managing classified design and construction projects at the White House, Camp David and other presidential support facilities.

 Ms. Merdon began her federal career in 1981 as a cooperative education engineering student for the U.S. Navy.
 After earning her Bachelor of Science degree in 1987 from the University of Maryland in civil engineering, she continued her career with the Navy as a project engineer and project manager.
 In 1998, she received a Master of Science degree in civil engineering.
-She is a Registered Professional Engineer in the Commonwealth of Virginia and a Certified Construction Manager.
+She is a Registered Professional Engineer in the Commonwealth of Virginia.

 Throughout her career, Ms. Merdon has won many outstanding performance awards, as well as excellence awards for construction projects.
 She is the proud recipient of the 2016 D.C.
 Professional Engineer of the Year award and an award-winning member of the American Society of Civil Engineers.
 She is also a member of the Society of Women Engineers, the Society of American Military Engineers, the former Chair of the Board of Visitors for the Department of Civil Engineering at the University of Maryland and the past president of the National Capital Region ACE High School Mentor Program.
 She also serves on the Board of Visitors for the Department of Civil and Environmental Engineering at the University of Maryland.